jxwenger/Battleship/README.md

-# A text based version of the board game battleship
+# A text based version of the board game battleship (In progress)